Hattie Dalton's latest short film Summer’s Day premiered on ABCME in 2017 for International Day of the Girl.

-Hattie Dalton won a BAFTA in 2005 for her short film The Banker, starring Michael Sheen.
+In 2005, the year after her debut, Sick, was nominated for best short film at the Brief Encounters Film Festival in the UK, Hattie won a BAFTA for her second short film, The Banker, starring Michael Sheen.
 The film was an international success and gained recognition in more than 50 film festivals worldwide.
 She further developed her craft as an assistant editor on films such as Matthew Vaughan's Layer Cake, Damien O'Donnell's Heartlands and Stephen Woolley's directorial debut Stoned.
 She was selected to work alongside Sir Richard Eyre on the Academy Award nominated Notes on a Scandal, as part of a mentor scheme.
 In 2008 she directed short film One of Those Days for BBC Films, written by Mark Burton (Wallace and Gromit).
 It screened at festivals around the world and won best short film at Sitges Film Festival 2009.

 For enquiries regarding Hattie Dalton please contact us via email or on (02) 9319 7199